pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

     $ docker pull minimum/docker-django-mysite

-Once that Docker image is locally available, PyCharm can make Docker interpreters for your project, as containers based on that image.
+Once that Docker image is locally available *and* the Docker "host" is running and knows about it, PyCharm can make Docker interpreters for your project, as containers based on that image.

 .. note::